lmudl/trialing/README.md

 3. Run eda-trialing.r to fill in the region information, create hospital_filled and the bar plot
 4. Check if the bar plot was created in the results folder

-## Outlook

-We can imagine other plots to visualize the region-trial distribution, for example a Spain map with each region colored according to their trial count.